 where

 By the essentially identical decomposing process, the loss from $\sum_{A_1^{\prime}}^{\prime}$ is less than

 where

-For $\sum_{A_2}^{\prime}$, we apply Buchstab's identity as in (29) to get
+For $\sum_{A_2}^{\prime}$, we apply Buchstab's identity as in (37) to get

-Although Lemma~\ref{l21} is not applicable in this case, we can use Lemma~\ref{l23} to give an asymptotic formula for the first sum on the right--hand side.
-For the second sum, we cannot perform any further decompositions because we cannot give asymptotic formula for the four--dimensional sum after applying Buchstab's identity twice.
+Although Lemma~\ref{l21} is not applicable in this case, we can use Lemma~\ref{l23} to give an asymptotic formula for the first sum on the right-hand side.
+For the second sum, we cannot perform any further decompositions because we cannot give asymptotic formula for the four-dimensional sum after applying Buchstab's identity twice.
 Thus, the loss from $\sum_{A_2}^{\prime}$ is just

 where

 Similarly, the loss from $\sum_{A_2^{\prime}}^{\prime}$ is

 where